ruuvi/ruuvi-sensor-protocols/README.md

 # Sensor Protocol for Eddystone-URL

-This specification is designed to offer simple and flexible way to broadcast different kind of sensor values in an [Eddystone-URL](https://github.com/google/eddystone/tree/master/eddystone-url) frame.
-Possible usage scenario would be:
+This specification is designed to offer simple and flexible way to broadcast different type of sensor values in an [Eddystone-URL](https://github.com/google/eddystone/tree/master/eddystone-url) frame.
+One possible usage scenario would be:

-RuuviTag sensor beacon broadcasts a URL address in an Eddystone-URL frame: `http://ruu.vi#53WG3vW`.
+[RuuviTag](http://ruuvitag.com) sensor beacon broadcasts an encoded URL address in an Eddystone-URL frame: `http://ruu.vi#53WG3vW`.
 Once user visit the link, **ruu.vi** website decodes the value `53WG3vW` and shows the data in a human-readable format.

-The Eddystone-URL frame broadcasts the URL using a compressed encoding format, but this specification is only about the sensor readings.
+The data part of the URL can be encoded in firmware of the beacon.
+The most powerful way to encode the data is Base94 because the URL field of the Eddystone-URL has a support for 94 different characters.
+Normally it's mandatory to encode the data because of maximum length (18 characters) of the [Eddystone-URL](https://github.com/google/eddystone/tree/master/eddystone-url) frame's URL field.

 ## Protocol Specification (Data Format 0)

-The data section of the URL can be encoded in the firmware of the beacon.
-The most powerful way to encode the data is Base94 because the URL of the Eddystone-URL has a support for 94 different characters.

-The decoded value contains only characters (decimals) `0-9`.
-First decimal defines what kind of data the URL contains.
+The decoded value is a list of decimal (`0-9`) characters.
+First number defines what kind of data the field contains.

 Offset | Possible value | Description
 -----|:-----:|-----------